kicaj/aaa/README.md

-# Deleted plugin for CakePHP
+# Delete plugin for CakePHP

-This Deleted plugin enable soft deletable.
+This Delete plugin enable soft deletable.
 Entities aren't removed from your database.
 Instead, a deleted timestamp is set on the record.

 ## Requirements